PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 The hybrid approach has become the dominant paradigm in chess programming as of 2025:

 - Stockfish: Remains the strongest CPU-based engine, continuously improving through better NNUE architectures and training
-- LC0: Continues development with larger networks and improved MCTS algorithms, especially strong on GPUs
+- LC0: Continues development with larger networks and improved MCTs algorithms, especially strong on GPUs
 - Other Engines: Dragon, Berserk, Koivisto, and others have adopted NNUE-like approaches
 - Convergence: Top engines are within 50-100 Elo of each other, with stylistic differences rather than clear strength hierarchies